Frequently Asked Questions

-We will use a combination of offline and online recruitment methods to balance the need for a high-quality sample, where all internet users have an equal chance of being selected.
-We will aim to recruit at least 20% from the PAMCo survey using offline methodology.
-The remaining will be recruited via social media and online advertising techniques.
+We use a combination of offline and online recruitment methods to balance the need for a high-quality sample, where all internet users have an equal chance of being selected.
+Go to https://irispanel.ipsos.com/ to find out more.

 What demographics are available?

-Demographics will be available for analysis, including: gender, age, social grade, working status, household composition, and geographical area, via a recruitment questionnaire we administer to all panellists when they join.
+Demographics available for analysis include: gender, age, social grade, working status, household composition, and geographical area.
+These are gathered via a recruitment questionnaire we administer to all panellists when they join.

-We will collect data from adults 15+, across all devices that achieve at least a 10% share of all internet traffic: desktop/laptop, tablet, and smartphone.
+We collect data across all devices that achieve at least a 10% share of all internet traffic: desktop/laptop, tablet, and smartphone.

-We will continue working with UKOM and all industry stakeholders to assess demand and requirements for additional devices and online content and can develop relevant solutions as and when required.
+We are continuing to work with UKOM and all industry stakeholders to assess demand and requirements for additional devices and online content, and will develop relevant solutions as and when required.

 What is the panel breakdown by device?